What will school look like when teachers go back to the classroom? When will it happen? The fall? The winter?

-- Virtual morning meeting: If schools are doing remote learning in the fall, teachers can create amazing virtual morning meetings using Promethean cloud-based lesson delivery software called ClassFlow.
-Within ClassFlow, there are thousands of ready-made lessons including this adorable virtual morning meeting.
+- Virtual morning meeting: If schools are doing remote learning in the fall, teachers can create amazing virtual morning meetings using Promethean cloud-based lesson delivery software called Explain Everything.
+Within Explain Everything, you can create interactive lessons, record video tutorials and collaborate real-time with your students.
 It truly is an amazing way to engage students and interact with them even if everyone is remote.

-Be Prepared to Reteach: It’s a common concern to worry about where students will be academically in the fall.
+Be prepared to reteach: It’s a common concern to worry about where students will be academically in the fall.
 Many teachers are probably aware that they will need to teach content that they have never taught before and reach out to colleagues for materials and resources.
-One way to easily assess where students are in regards to content is by using the polling feature in ClassFlow.
+One way to easily assess where students are in regards to content is by using the polling feature in Explain Everything’s Advanced plan.
 The polling feature allows teachers to ask students a variety of questions and they can respond using a device.
-Their responses will pop up on the interactive display!
-Learn more about ClassFlow’s polling feature here.
+Their responses will pop up on the interactive display.

 It is unclear what school will look like when teachers go back.
 Things will be different, but one thing teachers do best is adapt, and that is exactly what they will do.
 They will make students feel safe and secure the whole time because that’s who they are.
 While many may feel uncertain about what back to school might look like, please know that Promethean is here.
 Reach out to your local Education Consultant and they will be happy to help you.